wizcamp/wizcamp-realms-demo/session-guides/SESSION-10.md

 These steps transform your project from a shared template into your personal creation.
 Now you can make updates, publish changes to the web, and share your unique version with the world.
 Your trivia game is officially yours to customize and deploy!

-**Note**: Your game uses a special `getAssetPath()` utility function to ensure images and audio work correctly both in development and when deployed to GitHub Pages.
+**Note** Your game uses a special `getAssetPath()` utility function to ensure images and audio work correctly both in development and when deployed to GitHub Pages.
 This automatically handles the different URL paths needed for deployment.

 <a id="learning-the-git-workflow"></a>